Washington Is a Fault-Based State for Car Accidents

 Umbrella Insurance Can Offer Extra Protection

 One way to protect your home and other assets is to purchase umbrella insurance.
 This is a separate policy that kicks in after your auto liability insurance is exhausted.
-It covers legal fees, additional damages, and even slander or defamation claims—making it a smart choice for homeowners, especially those with significant assets.
+It covers legal fees, additional damages, and even slander or defamation claims, making it a smart choice for homeowners, especially those with significant assets.
+Many umbrella policies offer $1 million to $5 million in extra liability coverage for relatively low annual premiums (around $150–$400 per year).What If You Don’t Have Enough Insurance?

-If your insurance coverage is inadequate and you don’t have an umbrella policy, here’s what to expect if you’re sued:
+If your insurance coverage is inadequate and you don’t have an umbrella policy, here’s what to expect if you’re sued:- Insurance pays up to your policy limits.

 - Plaintiff may sue you personally for the remaining amount.